-The options of the Frama-C kernel, i.e. those which are not specific to any plug-in, can be printed out through the option -kernel-help.
+The options of the Frama-C kernel, i.e. those which are not specific to any plug-in, can be printed out through either the option -kernel-help or -kernel-h.

-The options of a plug-in are displayed by using the option -<plug-in name>-help.
+The options of a plug-in are displayed by using either the option -<plug-in name>-help or -<plug-in name>-h.

-Furthermore, the option -help lists all available plug-ins.
+Furthermore, either the option -help or -h or --help lists all available plug-ins.